platano91/04-Challenge/README.md

-# 04-Challenge
-Web APIs: Code Quiz
+# Code Quiz

+## Description

+A timed coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.